Read time 6 minutes

 Switch to the Video tab on the Simple Preferences page and then check for the Enable Video option.
 You can also modify the Video Output mode to the suitable one (here OpenGL video output) and check if it helps.
 Click Save to save the settings finally.

 Sometimes, the hardware decoding feature in the VLC Media Player can conflict with the system drivers and result in choppy or distorted videos.
 Its solution is to disable this feature from the VLC settings.

 If you received an error “unidentified codec: VLC could not identify the audio or video codec” while trying to play the MKV file in VLC Media Player, it means that the MKV codec for VLC is unavailable on your system.
 So, it is advised to install these codecs on your system first and then try playing the MKV video.

 Even after trying the above solutions, if you are not getting the resolution, then there is some serious issue with your MKV file.
 You can opt for a professional video repair solution to fix all corruption and issues within your MKV video file.

-Our suggestion is to try the Kernel Video Repair tool for repairing your corrupt video files.
+Our suggestion is to try the Kernel Video Repair software for repairing your corrupt video files.
 We prefer this solution due to its unmatchable combination of the simple GUI, design, features, and functionalities.
 Its support for bulk repair, multiple video file formats/device types, and Windows versions are outstanding.
 There are more features to explore, which you can do by working on its free trial version.